transpixel/tpqz/README.md

 TPQZ is a compositie of the acronym "tpq" from TransPixel-Quantum with the "z" added to make it unique and easily pronouncable "Tip-Q-Zee".

-TransPixel is a (not-yet open source) software code base supporting high precision measurement from digital imaging systems.
-TransPixel's "Quantum" component provides a shared generic foundation which comprises various C++ utility constructs and which has been factored into TPQZ.

 ## What's TPQZ Good For?

-With certainty, it's useful as a code toolbox for its specific original proprietary purpose.
+With certainty, it's useful for its specific original purpose as a code toolbox for a particular project.
 Outside of that, and with varying degrees of probable success, it may also be useful for other similar technical software development activities - or perhaps not so much.

  * provides a few general capabilities which extend standard C++ (without the